SUSE-Technical-Marketing/demo-rancher-on-ionos-cloud/README.md

 Use Terraform or OpenTofu to spin up a high available Rancher Manager environment on IONOS Cloud for demo and testing purposes.

+It takes on average 10 - 12 minutes to get the infrastructure and the Rancher Manager Cluster up and running.

 The project leverages the
 [ionoscloud Terraform Provider](https://registry.terraform.io/providers/ionos-cloud/ionoscloud/latest/docs)
 and modules from [tf-rancher-up](https://github.com/rancher/tf-rancher-up).